Content Map Terms

 A camera attached to the scope takes pictures.
 The doctor may also insert tiny tools such as forceps, clips, and swabs through the scope to collect tissue samples (biopsy), remove growths, or stop bleeding.

-To make it easier for your doctor to see different parts of your upper gastrointestinal (GI) tract, someone may change your position or apply gentle pressure to your belly.
-After the examination is done, the scope is slowly withdrawn.
+To make it easier for your doctor to see different parts of your upper GI tract, someone may change your position or apply gentle pressure to your belly.
+After the examination is done, the scope is slowly pulled out.

 How It Feels